trozler/whereAmI/README.md

 This script utilises a free api which allows for 3 requests per second.

-Lastly, if you are not connected to the internet, then well, you must be somewhere of the shoulder of Orion.
+Lastly, if you are not connected to the internet, then well, you must be somewhere off the shoulder of Orion.